Open Bible Data Home About News OET Key

 YLT And Aiim have responded in his forsaken habitations, And dragons in palaces of delight, And near to come [is] her time, And her days are not drawn out!

-DBY And jackals shall cry to one another in their palaces, and wild dogs in the pleasant castles.
+Drby And jackals shall cry to one another in their palaces, and wild dogs in the pleasant castles.
 And her time is near to come, and her days shall not be prolonged.

 RV And wolves shall cry in their castles, and jackals in the pleasant palaces: and her time is near to come, and her days shall not be prolonged.

-WBS And the wild beasts of the isles shall cry in their desolate houses, and dragons in their pleasant palaces: and her time is near to come, and her days shall not be prolonged.
+Wbstr And the wild beasts of the isles shall cry in their desolate houses, and dragons in their pleasant palaces: and her time is near to come, and her days shall not be prolonged.

-KJB And the wild beasts of the islands shall cry in their desolate houses, and dragons in their pleasant palaces: and her time is near to come, and her days shall not be prolonged.[fn][fn]
+KJB-1769 And the wild beasts of the islands shall cry in their desolate houses, and dragons in their pleasant palaces: and her time is near to come, and her days shall not be prolonged.[fn][fn]

-BB Wylde cattes shall crye in the palaces, and dragons shalbe in the pleasaunt houses: And as for Babylons tyme it is at hande, and her dayes shall not be prolonged.
+Bshps Wylde cattes shall crye in the palaces, and dragons shalbe in the pleasaunt houses: And as for Babylons tyme it is at hande, and her dayes shall not be prolonged.

 (Wylde cattes shall cry in the palaces, and dragons shall be in the pleasaunt houses: And as for Babylons time it is at hand, and her days shall not be prolonged.)

-GNV And Iim shall crie in their palaces, and dragons in their pleasant palaces: and the time thereof is readie to come, and the daies thereof shall not be prolonged.
+Gnva And Iim shall crie in their palaces, and dragons in their pleasant palaces: and the time thereof is readie to come, and the daies thereof shall not be prolonged.

 (And Iim shall cry in their palaces, and dragons in their pleasant palaces: and the time thereof is readie to come, and the days thereof shall not be prolonged. )

-CB The litle Oules shall crie in the palaces, one after another, & Dragos shalbe in the pleasaut perlours.
+Cvdl The litle Oules shall crie in the palaces, one after another, & Dragos shalbe in the pleasaut perlours.
 And as for Babilons tyme, it is at honde, & hir dayes maye not be longe absent.

 (The little Oules shall cry in the palaces, one after another, and Dragos shall be in the pleasaut perlours.
 And as for Babilons time, it is at honde, and her days may not be long absent.)

-WYC And bitouris schulen answere there in the housis therof, and fliynge serpentis in the templis of lust.
+Wyc And bitouris schulen answere there in the housis therof, and fliynge serpentis in the templis of lust.

 (And bitouris should answer there in the houses therof, and fliynge serpentis in the templis of lust.)

-LUT und Eulen in ihren Palästen singen und Drachen in den lustigen Schlössern.
+Luth und Eulen in ihren Palästen singen und Drachen in den lustigen Schlössern.
 Und ihre Zeit wird schier kommen, und ihre Tage werden sich nicht säumen.

-CLV et respondebunt ibi ululæ in ædibus ejus, et sirenes in delubris voluptatis.][fn]
+ClVg et respondebunt ibi ululæ in ædibus ejus, et sirenes in delubris voluptatis.][fn]

 13.22 Ululæ in ædibus.
 Magnitudinis corvinæ, sed maculis respersæ, quæ rostro in palude sito horrendum stridunt.
 Sirenes.
 Sunt serpentes cristati et alati velut alii pisces marini in specie muliebri, vel portenta diaboli, quæ dulci cantilena decipiunt homines, hujus sæculi naufragium, non clausis auribus transeuntes.

 13.22 Ululæ in ædibus.
 Magnitudinis corvinæ, but maculis respersæ, which rostro in palude sito horrendum stridunt.
 Sirenes.
-Sunt serpentes cristati and alati velut alii pisces marini in specie muliebri, or portenta diaboli, which dulci cantilena decipiunt homines, huyus sæculi naufragium, not/no clausis auribus transeuntes.
+Sunt serpentes cristati and alati velut alii pisces marini in specie muliebri, or portenta diaboli, which dulci cantilena decipiunt homines, huyus sæculi naufragium, not/no clausis in_the_ears transeuntes.

-BRN and satyrs shall dwell there; and hedgehogs shall make their nests in their houses. [fn]It will come soon, and will not tarry.
+BrTr and satyrs shall dwell there; and hedgehogs shall make their nests in their houses. [fn]It will come soon, and will not tarry.

 13:22 See Heb.
 10. 37; Hab.
 2. 3.